jupyter/jupyter/docs/source/contrib_guide_blog.rst

 Draft review
 ------------

 Ask for a review
 ~~~~~~~~~~~~~~~~

 Once you think you are done, ask someone else to reread your post, and check
 the various parameters that you might have forgotten before publishing.
-You are not on your own, this is teamwork !
+You are not on your own, this is teamwork, we are here to help you.
 If we do things in a hurry you will probably spend more time fixing mistakes
 that actually doing things right in a first place.